luigifab/openmage-sentry/README.md

 - apply `openmage.diff` or `openmage-more.diff`
 - apply `errors.diff`

+To upgrade:
+- revert `openmage.diff` or `openmage-more.diff`
+- upgrade with composer
+- apply `openmage.diff` or `openmage-more.diff`

+After any upgrade of OpenMage, apply `errors.diff` and `openmage[-more].diff` again.

 For configuration, go to: `System / Configuration / Developer / Sentry`.

+Notes:
-New: errors when profiling with Blackfire are not sent to Sentry, errors are sent to Sentry at the end in the `__destruct()`, for _varnish-sentry.php_ run it in a `screen`.
+- errors when profiling with Blackfire are not sent to Sentry
+- errors are sent to Sentry after `fastcgi_finish_request` in the `__destruct()`
+- run _varnish-sentry.php_ in a `screen`

+---

-- Current version: 2.1.0 (06/06/2023)
+- Current version: 2.2.0 (10/10/2023)
-- Compatibility: OpenMage 19.x / 20.x / 21.x, PHP 7.2 / 7.3 / 7.4 / 8.0 / 8.1 / 8.2
+- Compatibility: OpenMage 19.x / 20.x / 21.x, PHP 7.2 / 7.3 / 7.4 / 8.0 / 8.1 / 8.2 / 8.3
 - License: OSL 3.0

 If you like, take some of your time to improve some translations, go to https://bit.ly/2HyCCEc.